duckduckgo/duckduckgo-documentation/DuckDuckHack/Spice/spice_basic_tutorial.md

 spice to => 'http://registry.npmjs.org/$1/latest';
 ```

 The **$_** value from the return statement will get inserted into the **$1** placeholder in the **spice to** line such that you can plug in parameters to the API call as needed.
-For passing multiple parameters, check out the [Advanced spice handlers](https://github.com/duckduckgo/zeroclickinfo-spice#advanced-spice-handlers) section.
+Passing multiple parameters into the API call is also possible and will be discussed later in the advnaced section.

 In this particular case, the API we're using to search for packages does not support callback functions.
 That is, it will not wrap its response in a function call, which in this case would be **ddg_spice_npm**.
 If it did support a callback, we could use the **{{callback}}** template in the **spice to** line to automatically fill in the default callback value.
 See the [IMdB spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Imdb.pm) for a simple implementation of the **{{callback}}** template.
 Since this API doesn't support the callback parameter, we tell the backend to automatically wrap the API's response in a function call for us with: